mmastroianni/fast-lsh/README.md

   and 16 threads (on this particular box, that number of threads seemed to be the sweet spot).

+This benchmark has been run on a single i7 box running ubuntu 11.10 with 32G of ram.

 Our current time is 53 seconds to index 10M rows and dump them to disk.

 For really large data sizes, the signature generation should be done